TheCarsonWest/TheCarsonWest.github.io/test/content/Lewis structures.md

 * **[Formal Charge](./../formal-charge/):** The [formal charge](./../formal-charge/) of an atom in a molecule can be calculated to determine the most stable Lewis structure. ==The [formal charge](./../formal-charge/) is the difference between the number of valence electrons== in the free atom and the number of electrons assigned to the atom in the Lewis structure.

-* **[Resonance Structures](./../resonance-structures/):**  Some molecules can be represented by multiple valid Lewis structures, called [resonance structures](./../resonance-structures/).
+* **[Resonance Structures](./../resonance-structures/):**  Some molecules can be represented by multiple valid Lewis structures, called [Resonance Structures](./../resonance-structures/).
 These structures differ in the placement of electrons but have the same overall arrangement of atoms.

 **Lewis Dot Structures are essential for understanding:**